 However, if your NVR is closer to your POE switch than it is an available access point to your LAN, then it can make connecting the cameras simpler whilst avoiding the need to have an ethernet cable running from each camera back to the NVR.

-These seven steps below explain connect multiple cameras on a POE switch to a single port on your NVR.
+These seven steps below explain how to connect multiple cameras on a POE switch to a single port on your NVR.

 2.Activate any camera that shows as “inactive” with a password.